stephenmussel/giphy-saga-project/README.md

 2. Create a `.env` file and add your API key.

     `GIPHY_API_KEY=YOUR_KEY_GOES_HERE`

+3. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
+The project is built on Postgres, so you will need to make sure to have that installed.
+We recommend using Postico to run those queries as that was used to create the queries,
 3. Open up your editor of choice and run an `npm install`
-4. Start postgres if not running already by using `brew services start postgresql`
-5. Run `npm run server` in your terminal
+4. Run `npm run server` in your terminal
-6. Run `npm run client` in your terminal
+5. Run `npm run client` in your terminal
-7. The `npm run client` command will open up a new browser tab for you!
+6. The `npm run client` command will open up a new browser tab for you!
+If it doesn't, enter: localhost:3000 in a new tab.

 <p align="right">(<a href="#top">back to top</a>)</p>